lin380/coursebook/docs/04-approaching-analysis.md

 </div>

-For illustrative purposes let's consider the State of the Union Corpus (SOTU) [@R-quanteda-corpora].
+For illustrative purposes let's consider the State of the Union Corpus (SOTU) [@R-quanteda.corpora].
 The presidential addresses and a set of meta-data variables are included in the corpus.
 I've subsetted this corpus to only include U.S. presidents since 1946.
 A tabular preview of the first 10 addresses (truncated for display) can be found in Table \@ref(tab:eda-sotu-corpus).

 <table>
 <caption>(\#tab:eda-sotu-corpus)First ten addresses from the SOTU Corpus.</caption>